SAP-samples/cap-service-integration-codejam/exercises/12-extend-fiori-ui-with-annotations/README.md

 </Annotations>
 ```

-See the [Further reading](#further-reading) section below for more information on value help support.
+See the [Further reading](#further-reading) section below for more information on Value Help support.

 ## Observe the effect of your new annotations

 👉 Just like you did before, return to the list report at <http://localhost:4004/$fiori-preview/IncidentsService/Incidents#preview-app> and use the "Create" action (highlighted here) to start the process of creating a new incident again.

-This time, you'll see that as well as the Customer field being open for input, there's now a symbol in the field indicating that there's value help available.
+This time, you'll see that as well as the Customer field being open for input, there's now a symbol in the field indicating that there's Value Help available.

-👉 Select that symbol to bring up the value help.
-You should see a value help pop up, like this:
+👉 Select that symbol to bring up the Value Help.
+You should see a Value Help pop up, like this:

 ![customer input field with value help](assets/customer-with-value-help.png)

 👉 Observe also that the column headings in the list of customers are as defined with the other annotations you just added ("Customer ID" and "Customer Name").

-👉 Perhaps most importantly, take a look at the CAP server log records that were emitted when you invoked this value help.
+👉 Perhaps most importantly, take a look at the CAP server log records that were emitted when you invoked this Value Help.
 You should see something like this:

 ```text
 [cds] - > READ Customers { '$select': 'ID,name', '$count': 'true', '$orderby': 'ID', '$skip': '0', '$top': '73' }